 The Reflection Gallery is open from 10am to 3pm daily.

 Thank you for your support.
-Please continue to pray for the Gallery and its outreach, for the people that visit it, for Olga, the artist whose work is currently on display.
+Please continue to pray for the Gallery and its outreach, for the people that visit it, for Shiloh, the artist whose work is currently on display.
 Grace and peace to you.